cs21x/python/psets/1/hangman.md

 ## Specifications

-* The computer must select a word at random from the list of available words that was provided in words.txt.
-The functions for loading the word list and selecting a random word have already been provided for you in ps2_hangman.py.
+* The computer must select a word at random from the list of available words that was provided in `words.txt`.
+The functions for loading the word list and selecting a random word have already been provided for you in `hangman.py`.

 * The game must be interactive: it should let a player know how many letters the word the computer has picked contains and ask the user to supply guesses.
 The user should receive feedback immediately after each guess.
 You should also display to the user the partially guessed word so far, as well as either the letters that the player has already guessed or letters that the player has yet to guess.